-An outline of the aim of Paper P4, its structure and how the syllabus is tested
+An outline of the aim of Advanced Financial Management, its structure and how the syllabus is tested

-Paper P4, Advanced Financial Management is one of the four papers in the Options module at the Professional level of the ACCA Qualification.
-This article highlights the overall aims of, and main capabilities required, for the paper and it recommends the study approach that candidates should adopt (and the bad habits to avoid) when preparing for the Paper P4 exam to increase their chances of success.
+Advanced Financial Management is one of the four options exams in Strategic Professional in the ACCA Qualification.
+This article highlights the overall aims of, and main capabilities required, for the exam and it recommends the study approach that candidates should adopt (and the bad habits to avoid) when preparing for the Advanced Financial Management exam to increase their chances of success.

-The aim of Paper P4 is to enable candidates to demonstrate application of relevant knowledge, techniques and skills, and to exercise professional judgment, in recommending or taking decisions relating to the financial management of a business.
+The aim of Advanced Financial Management is to enable candidates to demonstrate application of relevant knowledge, techniques and skills, and to exercise professional judgment, in recommending or taking decisions relating to the financial management of a business.
 The overarching aim of such recommendations and decisions is to add value to a business, paying due regard to the impact on the reputation of the business; and to ethical, environmental and stakeholder concerns.

 The exercise of professional judgment in making sound decisions requires the need for careful weighing up of evidence that is often partial and incomplete.
 The right decision must often be made without the help of a simple algorithm, and in the face of an array of criteria – some technical and some ethical – which may be in conflict and not entirely clear cut.
 As such, candidates are required to display analytical and evaluative skills, skills of judgment where alternatives are considered, and discuss the limitations of techniques used.
 Presentation skills are also important and answers should be clear and well structured.

 Analytical techniques and discussion should be applied in relation to the context of the scenario in the question and related to the real world where applicable.
 It is not sufficient to apply techniques or to conduct discussions without considering whether or not these apply to the question asked.
 It is also important that candidates are up-to-date in their knowledge and understanding of the current global economic and financial environment.